nathggns/jq-list/README.md

 ## Contribute

-    npm install jq-list

-Before commiting, make sure you run `grunt`.
+To contribute, first fork this repo.
+Before commiting your changes, make sure you run `grunt`.
 This will lint, minify and test your changes.
 Pull requests that do not do this will be rejected.

 [More Info](CONTRIBUTING.md)